Vluuks/AndroidPractice/Week2/Lab3/README.md

 Most of the time we will make use of `private` and `public` for the classes and variables we construct ourselves, as during this course we do not make a lot of use of different packages, since the apps are rather small.

-➡️ **Exercise 1:** *Inside `StudentTest.java`, shown in the editor on the right, change the properties present from public variables to private variables.*
+➡️ **Exercise 1.1:** *Inside `StudentTest.java`, shown in the editor on the right, change the properties present from public variables to private variables.*

-➡️ **Exercise 1.1:** *Write some code that changes the name of the study program of the student after it has been instantiated.
-What happens when you try to access or modify the properties of the student object?*

-➡️ **Exercise 1.2:** *What do you think would happen if we gave the constructor private access as well?*
+➡️ **Exercise 1.2:** *Write some code that changes the name of the study program of the student after it has been instantiated.
+What happens when you try to access or modify the properties of the student object?
+What do you think would happen if we gave the constructor private access as well?*

 {% spoiler "Reminder: Compiling and running Java code" %}
 To compile your Java file to a .class file, use this command on the terminal: